Bernardvdv/Maleficent-Pumpkin/README.md

 ![flow](https://user-images.githubusercontent.com/18738275/139308031-9d19dc17-3cef-4fa1-89f6-7b2722da2537.JPG)

-Because we are using Home Assistant with ESP
-Home integration, the motion sensor will become available as an entity in Node-Red.
+Because we are using Home Assistant with ESPHome integration, the motion sensor will become available as an entity in Node-Red.
 This entity will be used in the first node named Motion On in the visual.

 Below is a brief description of all the nodes.